clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/3-exercise-create-configure-local-network-gateway.md

-# Exercise - Create and configure a virtual network gateway

 In this exercise you will configure a virtual network gateway to connect the Contoso Core Services VNet and Manufacturing VNet.